Sheikh Salahuddin (Karachi politician)

 Sheikh Salahuddin (شیخ صلاح الدین; born 29 August 1956) is a Muhajir Pakistani politician who had been a member of the National Assembly of Pakistan, from 2008 to May 2018.

 Early life

 He was born on 29 August 1956.

 Political career

-He was elected to the National Assembly of Pakistan as a candidate of Muttahida Qaumi Movement (MQM) from Constituency NA-244 (Karachi-VI) in 2008 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of Muttahida Qaumi Movement (MQM) from Constituency NA-244 (Karachi-VI) in the 2008 Pakistani general election.
 He received 174,044 votes and defeated Mir Wali, a candidate of Muttahida Majlis-e-Amal (MMA).

-He was re-elected to the National Assembly as a candidate of MQM from Constituency NA-244 (Karachi-VI) in 2013 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of MQM from Constituency NA-244 (Karachi-VI) in the 2013 Pakistani general election.
 He received 133,885 votes and defeated Khalid Masood Khan, a candidate of Pakistan Tehreek-e-Insaf (PTI).

+In June 2024, Salahuddin left MQM-P and joined the newly formed political party Awaam Pakistan, citing changing political alignments.
+He is listed among the founding members of the party and serves on its organising committee.

+During his tenure as a Member of the National Assembly, Salahuddin remained active within MQM-P, advocating for his constituency and participating in parliamentary and party-level discussions.

+Following the political restructuring of the MQM after 2016, he aligned himself with the Pakistan-based faction, MQM-P, and continued with the party until his departure in 2024.

+According to The Express Tribune, Salahuddin joined Awaam Pakistan after remaining in contact with Shahid Khaqan Abbasi and Miftah Ismail during the party’s formation.